-5 H. Trevor-Roper, Rise of Christan Europe (London: Thames and Hudson, 1964), 9.
-See Amilcar Cabral, National Liberation and Culture.
-Occasional Paper No 57 Syracuse: Maxwell ^{o1} Graduate School, 1970, 138-154, and James R. Bell, "Africa Does Exist: Amilcar Cabral at War," https://jrbml.wordpress.com/2015/06/24/africa-does-exist-amilcar-cabral-at-war/ accessed 19th May, 2017; Benson O. Igboin, "Afrocentrism: Recalling the Will of the Past for the Future," Cameron Journal of Commonwealth Studies, 3/2 (2016): 44-60.
+&lt;sup>55 H. Trevor-Roper, Rise of Christian Europe (London: Thames and Hudson, 1964), 9.

+&lt;sup>56 See Amilcar Cabral, National Liberation and Culture.
+Occasional Paper No 57 Syracuse: Maxwell Graduate School, 1970, 138-154, and James R. Bell, "Africa Does Exist: Amilcar Cabral at War," https://jrbml.wordpress.com/2015/06/24/africa-does-exist-amilcar-cabral-at-war/ accessed 19th May, 2017; Benson O. Igboin, "Afrocentrism: Recalling the Will of the Past for the Future," Cameron Journal of Commonwealth Studies, 3/2 (2016): 44-60.

-Curtis Keim, Mistaking Africa: Curiosities and Inventions of the American Mind, 3rd ed.
-(Boulder: ° Westview Press, 2014).
+&lt;sup>57 Curtis Keim, Mistaking Africa: Curiosities and Inventions of the American Mind, 3rd ed.
+(Boulder: Westview Press, 2014).

-E. Bolaji Idowu, African Traditional Religion: A Definition (London: SCM Press, 1973), chapter °^A four.
+&lt;sup>58 E. Bolaji Idowu, African Traditional Religion: A Definition (London: SCM Press, 1973), chapter four.

-Toyin Falola, The Humanities in Africa: Knowledge Production, Universities, and the 54 Transformation of Society (Austin, Texas: Pan-African University Press, 2016), 266 268; John A. I. Bewaji, Narratives of Struggle: The Philosophy and Politics of Development (Durham: Carolina Academic Press, 2012).
+&lt;sup>59Toyin Falola, The Humanities in Africa: Knowledge Production, Universities, and the Transformation of Society (Austin, Texas: Pan-African University Press, 2016), 266 268; John A. I. Bewaji, Narratives of Struggle: The Philosophy and Politics of Development (Durham: Carolina Academic Press, 2012).

-6 Yet there is a clear connection between traditional African spirituality and certain aspects of Christian spirituality, especially Pentecostalism.
+&lt;sup>60Yet there is a clear connection between traditional African spirituality and certain aspects of Christian spirituality, especially Pentecostalism.
 As Toren argues, African neo-Pentecostalism has steadily invoked the traditional African religious resources as its basis for flourishing.
 African neo-Pentecostalism holds the belief that African space is highly spiritual; in fact, there are very many malignant spiritual forces that human beings have to contend with.
 "Neo-Pentecostals take the power of amulets and fetishes with utter seriousness" and consequently reject them "but also provide alternatives in the forms of anointing oil, blessed water, calendars, or handkerchiefs" (see Toren, 113).
-It is this form of "neo-belief" (which is a syncretism of African Religion and Christianity) characterized by neo-Pentecostalism that leads to militarization of prayer (see Benson O. Igboin and Babatunde Adedibu, "'Power Must Change Hands' in Nigeria: The Militarisation of Prayer and the Quest for Better Life" [forthcoming]).
-In this scenario, almost everything African has to go through the process of exorcism or sanctification in order to make them beneficial and safe for human consumption (see Lydia Boyd, Preaching Prevention: Born-Again Christianity and the Moral Politics of AIDS in Uganda (Athens: Ohio University Press, 2015), 123.)
-This is called deliverance prayer.
-"Deliverance prayer is different from other forms of prayer and spiritual reflection in that it is specifically intended as a mode of identifying the influence of evil in one's life and providing the means to "deliver" one from it."
-(See Boyd, 117.)
+It is this form of "neo-belief" (which is a syncretism of African Religion and Christianity) characterized by neo-Pentecostalism that leads to militarization of prayer (see Benson O. Igboin and Babatunde